sarawithanh11235-bug/TRCC-Mobile-App/README.md

 Three Rivers Community College, Spring Semester 2020

-1. Start by opening 'main.html' and selecting "Log In" to navigate to the rest of the app
+1. Start by opening 'main.html' and selecting "Log In" to navigate through the app